 6. Be resolute, there’s bound to be a protest

-Especially if you’re ending a long-distance relationship or a more serious one, this may come as a surprise.
-You may hear your partner say all the things you want to hear, they may plead, they may even beg, and you may even think for a second, “Could there really be hope here?”
+Especially if you’re ending a long-distance relationship or a more serious one, your decision may take your partner by surprise.
+You may hear them say all the things you want to hear, they may plead, they may even beg, and you may even think for a second, “Could there really be hope here?”

 But since the first point on our list of tips on what to say when you want to end a relationship was to be absolutely sure that you want it, don’t let their words sway you.
 When you’re fighting about your trust issues a mere 36 hours after this conversation, you’ll regret not pulling the plug.

 7. Choose the when, where, and why carefully